OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 File Analyzed must be set to "false", when SPDX Lite is used.

-Other information (License Identifier, Extracted Text, License Name and License Comment) is used for exchaning license information.
+Other information (License Identifier, Extracted Text, License Name and License Comment) is used for exchanging license information.

 ### Table of SPDX Lite